RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 * Launch a new process
 * Open documents or folders in an external Program
 * Load data from a database and embed it in a document
+* Open current document in another editor at line number
+* Open all related documents
 * Open a Git Client in the right folder context
-* Open all related documents
 * Launch an image optimizer to optimize all images
 * Create pre-filled documents into the editor
-(which you can also do with the [Snippets addin]())
+*(you can also do this with the [Snippets addin](https://markdownmonster.west-wind.com/docs/_5gs0uc49h.htm))*
 * etc.

-Using the Command Addin you can saccess the [Markdown Monster Application Model](http://markdownmonster.west-wind.com/docs/_5dv018sft.htm) (via `Model.AppModel`) to access many of the core Markdown Document and UI features that let you automate and act upon open or selected documents in the editor.
+Using the Command Addin you can access the [Markdown Monster Application Model](https://markdownmonster.west-wind.com/docs/_67613zlo8.htm) (via `Model.AppModel`) to access many of the core Markdown Document and UI features that let you automate and act upon open or selected documents in the editor.

-You can tie a hot key to a script (may require a restart of the application) to make functionality more easily accessible as well.
+Snippets can be manually executed and debugged, or you can can  tie a keyboard shortcut to a Commander script and invoke it directly without the Snippet Form being active.

 ### Features
 Commander has the following  useful features: